4tharva2003/RAG-based-QnA/README.md

 ## License

-This project is available under the MIT License.
+This project is available under the BSD 2-Clause License.